AppDirect/service-integration-sdk/README.md

 * Ensure your application context includes a `DeveloperSpecificAppmarketCredentialsSupplier` bean that returns valid appmarket credentials given a consumer key.

+* Ensure your application context includes an [`EditionCodeBasedAddonDetector`](src/main/java/com/appdirect/sdk/appmarket/events/EditionCodeBasedAddonDetector.java) bean.
+It determines if a given `editionCode` is related to an add-on subscription or to a regular subscription.
+  * The bean requires you pass it your add-on edition codes.

 * Ensure your application context includes a `AppmarketEventHandler<T>` bean for every type of market events.
   * Not providing handler for a mandatory event types will lead to an application context failure.
   * The events you need to expose `AppmarketEventHandler`s for are